-Traffic around our cities is constantly increasing – and consequently so are air pollution and pollutant emissions, especially in urban regions.
-The numbers speak for themselves: particulate matter, nitrogen oxides and ground-level ozone are currently considered the pollutants that pollute our air the most and consequently endanger our health the most.
+Traffic around our cities is constantly increasing – and consequently so is air pollution, especially in urban regions.
+The numbers speak for themselves: particulate matter, nitrogen oxides and ground-level ozone are currently considered the pollutants that affect the quality of our air the most and consequently endanger our health the most.
 Long-term or acute exposure in particular can lead to health problems of varying severity.
 For Europe alone, it is estimated that fine particulate matter (PM2.5) in the air reduces life expectancy by about eight months.
-In addition, there are substances such as benzpyrene, which can be a health concern in high concentrations.
+In addition, there are substances such as benzpyrene and other VOC (volatile organic compounds), which can be a health concern in high concentrations.

 According to recent WHO figures, 99% of the world’s population breathes air that exceeds WHO guideline levels.
-The good news is that 6000 cities in 110 countries are now measuring air levels and want to take action.
+The good news is that 6000 cities in 110 countries are now measuring air quality levels and are looking into ways to take action.
 One area they are taking a closer look at is road traffic.
-After all, cars and other vehicles emit a large proportion of the emissions that pollute our air.
+After all, cars and other vehicles emit a large share of these pollutants.
 What can cities do about it?
-For example, they can orchestrate traffic based on the needs of the environment.
+They can, for example, orchestrate traffic based on current environmental conditions.
 And that’s exactly what Environmental Traffic Management can do.
 Let’s take a closer look!

 Smog as far as the eye can see.

 Extreme examples are the air pollution in the mega-metropolises in Asia and India.
 High alarms are regularly sounded in these cities, and residents are urged to protect themselves by wearing masks.
-It can even lead to school closures and restrictions in industrial companies, because the pollution is too high for the people.
+It can even lead to school closures and restrictions in industrial activity, as pollution is too high for outdoor life.

 A solution is needed!